Georgia Barbecue Association Rules for Barbecue Contest Participants. These rules are in effect for all GBA sanctioned contests.

 3. EQUIPMENT: Each team will supply all of the equipment necessary for the preparation and cooking of their entry including a cooker, wood, charcoal, or wood pellets.
 No team may share a cooker or grill with any other team.

 4. MEAT INSPECTION: All meats must be USDA or state DA inspected and passed.
-No pre-seasoning, injecting, marinating or cooking of any entry is permitted until after inspection by the Official Meat Inspector as appointed by the GBA Lead Representative or the contest organizer.
+No pre-seasoning, pre-trimming, injecting, marinating or cooking of any entry is permitted until after inspection by the Official Meat Inspector as appointed by the GBA Lead Representative.
 Meat inspection begins at the discretion of the Official Meat Inspector but, no later than noon on the day prior to the contest.
 All meat must be maintained at a maximum temperature of 40 degrees F prior to inspection.
 Prior to cooking all meat that is resting in preparation for cooking must be covered at all times.
 All meats must be cooked to a minimum internal temperature of 145 degrees F. After cooking, all meat must be maintained at a minimum temperature of 140 degrees F in a covered container until turned in for judging.
 All contest meat – once inspected – may not leave the cook team’s site until turn in.

 5. COOKING FUELS: The only approved cooking fuels are wood, charcoal or wood pellets.
 Gas (any type) or any electrical heating element may be used only to start the initial fire or to start burn barrels, charcoal chimneys, etc. A gas starter or flame or electrical heating element may not enter the cooker after the initial fire is started.
 Gas bottles must be disconnected from the cooker once the fire has started and must be removed from the immediate cooking area.
 A gas flame or electrical heating element may not be used as any part of the cooking process.